ViniciusPeixoto/psys/README.md

 > \> poetry shell
 > \> poetry install

-After that, create a new superuser using Django's management system:
+After that, run the database migrations and create a new superuser using Django's management system:
+> \> python manage.py migrate
 > \> python manage.py createsuperuser

 You'll need at least this first admin user to start all other API resources.